UbiqueInnovation/jsonlogic-compiler/README.md

 To provide easy access to the language, we built a static website, using the rust parser as a web assembly module.
 The website should run on most modern browsers.
 It has built-in the monaco editor backend with a basic language definition for aifc.

-On the web backend, the resulting rules can also directly be checked with actually JSON context input.
+On the web backend, the resulting rules can also be verified by evaluating them on a an actual JSON data context.

 There is a [web-backend](http://jsonlogic-compiler.s3-website.eu-central-1.amazonaws.com/) available for testing.